bueda/django-boilerplate/README.md

 At Bueda we collect general webapp helpers and views in the separate package `comrade` and share it among all of our applications.
-It is included here as an example of a Python package as a git submodule.
+It is included here as an example of a Python package as a git submodule (comrade itself should't be considered part of this boilerplate - while it might be useful, it's much less generic).

 Any directory in `vendor/` is added to the `PYTHONPATH` by `environment.py`.
 The packages are *not* installed with pip, however, so if they require any compilation (e.g. C/C++ extensions) this method will not work.

 ### Files